 In summary:

-- Custom data view = flexible data view for Live Connector
+- Custom data view = flexible data view for On Demand Connector

 - DIY data view = flexible data view for stored connector